tfpf/Mc-OS-themes/README.md

-wherein I have customised a style theme from the same repository and the icon theme from [zayronxio/Os-Catalina-icons](https://github.com/zayronxio/Os-Catalina-icons) for the Xfce desktop environment with teal (or sea green) as the main colour.
+wherein I have customised a style theme from the same repository and the icon theme from [zayronxio/Os-Catalina-icons](https://github.com/zayronxio/Os-Catalina-icons) for the Xfce desktop environment with teal (or sea green or cyan or whatever) as the main colour.
 The original readme follows below.

 ---